 Never buy a tiny DESK TOP PC, buy full sized cases and RTM, read the manual to make sure it has no limited at lame 25 to 50watt, PCI-e slots

 Last is this very odd duck power limit horror , not full ATX 75watt spec... (that means while gaming it might BSOD'S at full speed )

 That being said, my 790 MT PC runs a 200watt GPU card all day with FURMARK running.
 Devil be damned the slot limit. (this is because the card uses very little power off this slot and lots off the AUX jack)

 Learn to read the spec on your mobo, first.

 Power is a complex topic, static and dynamics (power = watts) and the PSU is first, it must support the currents on the power rails used.

-The power traces here are DINKY DO. (tiny and lame) B1 pin set of 5 pins in group +12vdc.
+The PCI-e slots , the B1 pin set of 5 pins in group +12vdc.

 Lame duck #1 I could not make this fail at 250watt card!